ralfjanser/projects/Battery Data Set/README.md

 The data set was provided by the Prognostics CoE at NASA Ames.

 The dataset format is in .mat format (matlab) and has been zipped.

+**Intended Use:**

+The data sets can serve for a variety of purposes.
+Because these are essentially a large number of Run-to-Failure time series, the data can be set for development of prognostic algorithms.
+In particular, due to the differences in depth-of-discharge (DOD), the duration of rest periods and intrinsic variability, no two cells have the same state-of-life (SOL) at the same cycle index.
+The aim is to be able to manage this uncertainty, which is representative of actual usage, and make reliable predictions of Remaining Useful Life (RUL) in both the End-of-Discharge (EOD) and End-of-Life (EOL) contexts.

 __Datasets__